ReXplain: Translating Radiology into Patient-Friendly Video Reports: Conclusion

-In this paper, we present ReXplain, an innovative integration of existing state-of-the-art modules to create a functional, end-to-end system that produces novel, patient-friendly radiology video reports.
-We showcase an integrative AI pipeline with a practical interface design to solve a complex healthcare communication challenge, bridging a crucial gap in patient understanding of their diagnostic results.
-The user study by five board-certified radiologists yielded encouraging responses regarding the usefulness of the AI generated video reports.
-By developing and evaluating ReXplain, this paper lays the groundwork for AI-assisted patient-centered radiology.
+In this paper, we present ReXplain, an innovative system that integrates state-of-the-art modules to produce patient-friendly radiology video reports.
+Our end-to-end pipeline combines advanced AI capabilities with a practical interface design to address a critical healthcare communication challenge: helping patients better understand their diagnostic results.
+A proof-of-concept study with six board-certified radiologists yielded encouraging feedback on the utility of these AI-generated video reports.
+Through the development and initial assessment of ReXplain, we lay the groundwork for AI-assisted, patient-centered radiology reporting.